6,753 total views, 3 views today

 4. Talk about your feelings

 While dwelling in negativity is not a healthy approach, you should express your feelings about what has happened to you.
 Sometimes this can be difficult to do if we are facing feelings of shame, anger, loss, or guilt – but keeping these emotions inside will only intensify them.
-You may feel able to do this with a close friend or a family member, but a professional mental health counsellor who is experienced in post-trauma therapy will be best placed to help you.
+You may feel able to do this with a close friend or a family member, but a professional mental health counsellor who is experienced in PTSD therapy will be best placed to help you.

 5. Get back into a routine